HarishIITB/DevCom-/README.md

 Hi This is Haris Narrendran R , hereby i have attached my files associated with recruitment assignment.A brief and some points about my wesite are as follows.
-I had built a portfolio website called "LUMINARY PORTFOLIO" which basically is a portfolio website of mine.It has four sections .. namely about , bio , hobbies , learning resources .
+I had built a portfolio website called "LUMINARY PORTFOLIO" and name of the HTML file is "DEVCOM" which basically is a portfolio website of mine.It has four sections .. namely about , bio , hobbies , learning resources .
 Hobbies section will include my hobbies and dedicated pages for them.in the learning resources section i have mentioned the resources i used to learn HTML and CSS such that viewers of my website who may also want to built their own can do it.

 Thank You in advance for your time and consideration